Skip to main content

 • whether it is made in relation to a category 1 or 2 hazard

-• dates when that is to be started (not sooner than 28 days) and completed
+• the date by which any action is to be started and completed

 Where the relevant offence is committed by a company, the sum of the civil penalties issued against the company and its director can exceed the £30,000 cap, as there is no rule requiring the penalty to be determined first and then apportioned.[11]